168 478

 Abstract

-Background: This study explored dental students’ and dentists’ perceptions and attitudes toward artificial intelligence (AI) and analyzed differences according to professional seniority.
-Methods: In September to November 2022, online surveys using Google Forms were conducted at 2 dental colleges and on 2 dental websites.
-The questionnaire consisted of general information (8 or 10 items) and participants’ perceptions, confidence, predictions, and perceived future prospects regarding AI (17 items).
+Background This study explored dental students' and dentists' perceptions and attitudes toward artificial intelligence (AI) and analyzed differences according to professional seniority.
+Methods In September to November 2022, online surveys using Google Forms were conducted at 2 dental colleges and on 2 dental websites.
+The questionnaire consisted of general information (8 or 10 items) and participants' perceptions, confidence, predictions, and perceived future prospects regarding AI (17 items).
 A multivariate logistic regression analysis was performed on 4 questions representing perceptions and attitudes toward AI to identify highly influential factors according to position, age, sex, residence, and self-reported knowledge level about AI of respondents.
-Participants were reclassified into 2 subgroups based on students’ years in school and 4 subgroups based on dentists’ years of experience.
-The chi-square test or Fisher’s exact test was used to determine differences between dental students and dentists and between subgroups for all 17 questions.
-Results: The study included 120 dental students and 96 dentists.
+Participants were reclassified into 2 subgroups based on students' years in school and 4 subgroups based on dentists' years of experience.
+The chi-square test or Fisher's exact test was used to determine differences between dental students and dentists and between subgroups for all 17 questions.
+Results The study included 120 dental students and 96 dentists.
 Participants with high level of AI knowledge were more likely to be interested in AI compared to those with moderate or low level (adjusted OR 24.345, p < 0.001).
 Most dental students (60.8%) and dentists (67.7%) predicted that dental AI would complement human limitations.
 Dental students responded that they would actively use AI in almost all cases (40.8%), while dentists responded that they would use AI only when necessary (44.8%).
-Dentists with 11–20 years of experience were the most likely to disagree that AI could outperform skilled dentists (50.0%), and respondents with longer careers had higher response rates regarding the need for AI education in schools.
-Conclusions: Knowledge level about AI emerged as the factor influencing perceptions and attitudes toward AI, with both dental students and dentists showing similar views on recognizing the potential of AI as an auxiliary tool.
-However, students’ and dentists’ willingness to use AI differed.
+Dentists with 11-20 years of experience were the most likely to disagree that AI could outperform skilled dentists (50.0%), and respondents with longer careers had higher response rates regarding the need for AI education in schools.
+Conclusions Knowledge level about AI emerged as the factor influencing perceptions and attitudes toward AI, with both dental students and dentists showing similar views on recognizing the potential of AI as an auxiliary tool.
+However, students' and dentists' willingness to use AI differed.
 Although dentists differed in their confidence in the abilities of AI, all dentists recognized the need for education on AI.
-AI adoption is becoming a reality in dentistry, which requires proper awareness, proper use, and comprehensive AI education. © The Author(s) 2024.
+AI adoption is becoming a reality in dentistry, which requires proper awareness, proper use, and comprehensive AI education.

 DOI